Internal, open access

 • Adjusting a student's examination timetable to accommodate religious observance.

-If you need special examination and/or assessment arrangements to be made for you, then please read the information below.
+If you need special examination and/or assessment arrangements to be made for you, please read the information below.
 You should note that to ensure fairness to all candidates, you will be asked to provide supporting documentation to confirm why special arrangements are required.

 1. Students with specific learning difficulties (such as dyslexia or dyspraxia)